michael2012z/BitBible/markdown/KJV/files/Job.md

 5. If thou canst answer me, set thy words in order before me, stand up.

-6. Behold, I am according to thy wish in God’s stead: I also am formed out of the clay.wish: Heb. mouthformed: Heb. cut
+6. Behold, I am according to thy wish in God’s stead: I also am formed out of the clay.

 7. Behold, my terror shall not make thee afraid, neither shall my hand be heavy upon thee.

-8. Surely thou hast spoken in mine hearing, and I have heard the voice of thy words, saying,hearing: Heb. ears
+8. Surely thou hast spoken in mine hearing, and I have heard the voice of thy words, saying,

 9. I am clean without transgression, I am innocent; neither is there iniquity in me.